CodeMaster10000/git-repo-analyzer/README.md

-# Bitbucket Scraper
+# Git Repo Analyzer

-Bitbucket Scraper is a Java application that clones all repositories from a specified Bitbucket workspace into a local directory.
+Git Repo Analyzer is a Modulith, event-driver Java application that reads from a datasource of repositories.
-The application uses command-line arguments to specify the workspace, username, password, and directory, With the option to fall back on environment variables if these arguments are not provided.
+For each repository url, creates a process that clones the repository locally, inside the repo, it creates a SonarQube project for the project inside the repository.
+Afterward, collects analysis for the project and extracts the technical debt for the project.

 ## Prerequisites